Here’s a list of 15 summer road trip ideas in the United States you should add to your bucket list!

 2. Scenic Byway 12, Utah

-State Route 12 is an All-American Road and best known for its stunning red rock landscape.
+State Route 12 in Utah is an All-American Road and best known for its stunning red rock landscape.
+Here’s a list of the Best Stops Along Scenic Byway 12.

 Fun fact: Only one-third of America’s scenic byways get the designation of “All-American Road”.
 It’s only given to roads that offer unique features you can’t find anywhere else.